 - 1. Metronidazole (500 mg twice a day) and clarithromycin (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days. - 2.
 Amoxicillin (1 gram twice a day) and clarithromycin (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days. - 3.
-Amoxicillin (1 gram twice a day) and Metronidazole (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days. - 4.
-Bismuth subsalicylate (2 tablets 4 times a day) and tetracycline (500 mg 4 times a day) and either Metronidazole (250 mg 4 times a day) or clarithromycin (500 mg 3 times a day) for 14 days.
+Amoxicillin (1 gram twice a day) and metronidazole (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days. - 4.
+Bismuth subsalicylate (2 tablets 4 times a day) and tetracycline (500 mg 4 times a day) and either metronidazole (250 mg 4 times a day) or clarithromycin (500 mg 3 times a day) for 14 days.

 After the person has completed one of the above regimens, they need to be continued on a proton pump inhibitor (Omeprazole), Cimetidine, Ranitidine, or sucralfate for an additional 4-6 weeks.
 This will help allow the ulcer to heal completely.
 This course of therapy should destroy the bacterium in more than 90% of people.
 There are increasing reports of H. pylori being resistant to metronidazole.
 Therefore, in areas where there is a lot of resistance to this antibiotic, the other treatment options are being used first.
 If the person is treated for H. pylori and the ulcer does not come back, no further evaluation or treatment is needed.
 If the ulcer does come back, then they need testing to see if the H. pylori have truly been destroyed.
 Please see the diet section on how to avoid H.pylori infections.
-Honey, curcumin, Omega-3 oils are also helpful.
-A quicker way to get rid of the gastritis is magnetic stimulation with a pulsar.